Deeply lobed leaves of the tropical Monstera Subpinnata are a unique trademark that only a handful of aroids own.

 Propagating Monstera Subpinnata

-Step 2: Rooting the Stem Cutting
+2. Rooting the Stem Cutting in Water

 - Next, place it in a warm location with bright, indirect sunlight.